kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 ## Deploy demo application

-### Generate tokens for data planes
+### Generate tokens for data plane proxies

-On Universal we need to manually create tokens for [data planes](/docs/{{ page.version }}/introduction/concepts#data-plane).
+On Universal we need to manually create tokens for [data plane proxies](/docs/{{ page.version }}/introduction/concepts#data-plane).
 To do this need to run this commands (these tokens will be valid for 30 days):

 ```sh